P-Asta/just-square/README.md

 ## ALL
 - <a href = "#varson">varson</a>
 - <a href = "#gameLink">gameLink</a>
+- <a href = "#game description">game description</a>
 - <a href = "#programingLanguages">programingLanguages</a>
 - <a href = "#MAKERS">MAKERS</a>

 ## varson
 - 0.0.a5

 ## gameLink
 <a href = 'https://just-quare.netlify.app/' target = '_blank'>`https://just-quare.netlify.app/`</a>

+# game description
+## Paly
+- Move with **wasd**

+## block description
+- 'White Block': You can jump in the air.
+- 'Black Block': It's just a block
+- 'Red Block' : Die
+- 'Green Block': go to the next step

 ## programingLanguages
 - html
 - css